Gandi/hubot-phabs/README.md

         - template (null if none)
         - title
         - description
-        - user (either a user object or a string)
+        - user (an object with at least a name property)
         - assign (as a user name)
-        - announce (optinoal: the name of a room where to announce the task creation and id) It will create a task from an event, and talk on the logger when done or if it fails.
+        - announce (optional: the name of a room where to announce the task creation and id) It will create a task from an event, and talk on the logger when done or if it fails.